 Owned and run by Don and Nina Scott and their friendly team, Tanda Tula Field Camp is the adventurous little sibling of Tanda Tula Safari Camp, a permanent property also found in the Timbavati’s eastern region.
 Field Camp is set up in a new location for every group of guests, and it’s taken down at the end of the stay.
-As walking safaris are the main activity here, guests must be pretty fit and well able to manage a walk of 16 kilometres (10 miles).
+As walking safaris are the main activity here, guests must be pretty fit and well able to manage a walk of 16 kilometers (10 miles).
 Accommodation is booked on a full-board basis, including all meals, a selection of alcoholic and soft drinks, game walks, and game drives.
 The minimum stay is three nights, and the camp is open from 1st March to 31st October every year.
-It can be booked for 2–8 travellers.
+It can be booked for 2–8 travelers.

 ACCESS & LOCATION:

 The camp can be accessed via road transfer from Eastgate Airport, just outside Hoedspruit.
 Of course your drive time will depend on where the camp has been set up for you, but it’s rarely more than 45 minutes.

 ACCOMMODATION & FACILITIES AT TANDA TULA FIELD CAMP: